bondagit/aes67-linux-daemon/README.md

  The following patches have been applied to the original module:

+* patch to support sample rates 192Khz and 384Khz (from driver version v1.7)
+* patch to compile with Linux Kernel v6.2 and above (from driver version v1.7)
 * patch to make the PTP slave status change from locked to unlocked if no announcement messages are received from the Master for more than 5 seconds (from driver version v1.6).
 See [issue 87](https://github.com/bondagit/aes67-linux-daemon/issues/87).
 * patch to fix issue causing the usage of wrong Sources and Sinks buffer offsets in case of reconfiguration or daemon restart (from driver version v1.5).
 See [issue 55](https://github.com/bondagit/aes67-linux-daemon/issues/55).
 * patch to enable the configuration of smaller ALSA buffer sizes to reduce end-to-end latency up to 8ms (from driver version v1.4).
 See [platform latency test](#latency) and See [issue 53](https://github.com/bondagit/aes67-linux-daemon/issues/53)